Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Introduction

-When $H$ is a clique of $k$ vertices, and $\lst(v) = V(H)$ for each $v \in V(G)$, \maxpartial\ is the {\sc Maximum $k$-Colorable Subgraph} problem.
+When $H$ is a clique on $k$ vertices, and $\lst(v) = V(H)$ for each $v \in V(G)$, \maxpartial\ is the {\sc Maximum $k$-Colorable Subgraph} problem.
 Further, for $k =2$, this is the {\sc Maximum $2$-Colorable Subgraph} problem or equivalently the dual of the {\sc Odd Cycle Transversal} problem.

-In a recent work~\cite{DBLP:conf/soda/AgrawalLLSS24,DBLP:journals/corr/abs-2402-11465}, {\sc Odd Cycle Transversal} was show to be polynomial-time solvable on $P_5$-free graphs, thereby answering the last open case in understanding the P versus NP-hard dichotomy for {\sc Odd Cycle Transversal} on $H$-free graphs, when $H$ is connected.
+In a recent work~\cite{DBLP:journals/talg/0001LLR0S25}, {\sc Odd Cycle Transversal} was shown to be polynomial-time solvable on $P_5$-free graphs, thereby answering the last open case in understanding the P versus NP-hard dichotomy for {\sc Odd Cycle Transversal} on $H$-free graphs, when $H$ is connected.
+Here $P_5$ is a path on $5$ vertices.
 It was posed as an open question in~\cite{DBLP:conf/soda/AgrawalLLSS24}, whether {\sc Maximum $k$-Colorable Subgraph} problem is polynomial-time solvable on $P_5$-free graphs.
 In this work, we resolve this question in positive by giving a polynomial-time algorithm for a more general problem \maxpartial.
-Our result also considerably improves the algorithm for {\sc Maximum Partial $H$-Coloring} by Chudnovsky, King, Pilipczuk, Rz\k{a}\.{z}ewski \& Spirkl~\cite{DBLP:journals/siamdm/ChudnovskyKPRS21} who gave an algorithm running in time $n^{\omega(G)}$, where $\omega(G)$ is the maximum clique number of the graph $G$.
+Our result also considerably improves the algorithm for {\sc Maximum Partial $H$-Coloring} by Chudnovsky, King, Pilipczuk, Rz\k{a}\.{z}ewski \& Spirkl~\cite{DBLP:journals/siamdm/ChudnovskyKPRS21} who gave an algorithm running in time $n^{\OO(\omega(G))}$, where $\omega(G)$ is the maximum clique number of the graph $G$.

-\begin{theorem} \maxpartial\ can be solved in $k^{\OO(k)} \cdot n^{\OO(k^3)}$ time on $P_5$-free graphs, where $k:=|V(H)|$. \end{theorem}
+\begin{theorem} \maxpartial\ can be solved in $n^{\OO(k^4)}$ time on $P_5$-free graphs, where $k=|V(H)|$. \end{theorem}

-We would like to remark that in a recent and independent work, Henderson, Smith-Roberge, Spirkl \& Whitman~\cite{henderson2024maximumkcolourableinducedsubgraphs} show that {\sc Maximum $k$-Colorable Subgraph} problem in the weighted setting is polynomial-time solvable on $(P_5 + rK_1)$-free graphs.
+We would like to remark that in a recent and independent work, Henderson, Smith-Roberge, Spirkl \& Whitman~\cite{henderson2024maximumkcolourableinducedsubgraphs} show that the {\sc Maximum $k$-Colorable Subgraph} problem is polynomial-time solvable on $(P_5 + rK_1)$-free graphs.
 While their algorithm works for a more general graph class, our algorithm works for a more general problem.

-To prove Theorem~\ref{thm:main}, we first give a polynomial-time algorithm for \maxpartial\ assuming that the maximum weight solution is connected.
-This is done in Section~\ref{sec:conn}.
-We mimic the approach of~\cite{DBLP:journals/corr/abs-2402-11465} of designing a polynomial time algorithm for {\sc Odd Cycle Transversal} on $P_5$-free graphs, for \maxpartial.
-For this approach to work we need an algorithm for solving the problem assuming that a connected solution exists.
-For completeness, we give the full details of this part in Section~\ref{sec:nonconn}.
-The proofs here essentially mimic the steps of~\cite{DBLP:journals/corr/abs-2402-11465}.